 A call from an unknown number is always unsettling.
 Especially after you pick up and hear a pre-recorded message with a robot voice.
 So, this app is specifically designed to figure out whether a call is coming from scammers, telemarketers, or from your long-lost cousin.

 It uses crowdsourced data to determine whether the caller appeared in any blacklists showing it on-screen while the phone is still ringing.
 With an app, you can also send particular types of calls directly to voicemail.
-Although, the app has access to your contacts, meaning that if you’re very privacy-conscious, the premise might seem that appealing to you.
+Although, the app has access to your contacts, meaning that if you’re very privacy-conscious, the premise might not seem that appealing to you.

 This antivirus includes additions like personal data monitoring, Wi-Fi security, and malware detection.
 So, you’ll be able to remove accumulated junk files or malicious programs with the click of a button.